chef-boneyard/eos-cookbooks/INSTALL.md

 Prerequisites
 -------------
 - You need a vEOS Image for VMware Fusion.
-Ask Kevin or James if you don't have it already.
 - VMware Fusion installed
   You will need to know the IP subnet used for the `vmnet8` interface.
-  You can either use `ifconfig` or consult the vmware `dhcpd.conf` at `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf`
+  You can either use `ifconfig` when Fusion is running or consult the vmware `dhcpd.conf` at
+  `/Library/Preferences/VMware Fusion/vmnet8/dhcpd.conf`

 Configuration Information